Nikon D4S vs Sony RX1R II

 - More modern: Was introduced somewhat (1 year and 7 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the RX1R II comes out slightly ahead of the D4S (16 : 15 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the RX1R II emerges as the winner of the match-up (17 : 15 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D4S and the Sony RX1R II place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.